ironhack-labs/lab-css-flexbox-slack/README.md

 **Slack** is a cloud-based set of team collaboration tools and services, or in simpler terms, an online chat application.

-We use the Slack app almost every day to keep our communications with our classmates and the **Ironhack** team, but today we will be focusing on their landing page.
+Slack app is used in daily communications within different teams in companies, but today we will be focusing on their landing page.
 In today's lab, we'll recreate Slack's landing page while ensuring it's responsive and adapts well to different screens.
-You can see the web page that we will be cloning [here](https://www.figma.com/proto/k77VYVA70WcPYRLvg4QmIf/LAB-CSS-Slack-Clone?node-id=125%3A3&scaling=scale-down-width&page-id=125%3A2&starting-point-node-id=125%3A3&hide-ui=1).
+You can see the web page we will be cloning [here](https://www.figma.com/proto/k77VYVA70WcPYRLvg4QmIf/LAB-CSS-Slack-Clone?node-id=125%3A3&scaling=scale-down-width&page-id=125%3A2&starting-point-node-id=125%3A3&hide-ui=1).

-The goal of the lab is to create a *responsive* landing page using **CSS** and **Flexbox**.
+The lab's goal is to create a *responsive* landing page using **CSS** and **Flexbox**.

 ## Requirements